swaldman/sbt-ethereum/README.md

 # SBT-Ethereum

-#### An SBT-based develoment environment and command line for Ethereum
+#### An SBT-based development environment and command line for Ethereum

 The documentation that was in this README is too outdated and embarrassing to leave here.